Want to up your savings game with your partner (in a fun way)? Choose just one money saving challenge for couples off of this list.

 What are family goals examples?
 A few include a trip on Thomas the Tank train, family Medieval Times dinner on your next vacation, new video game console with two group/family games to play, etc.

-Money saving challenges for couples are an awesome way to not only save up a bunch of money towards a common savings goal, but to work towards something as a couple.
+Money saving challenges for couples are an awesome way to not only save up a bunch of money towards a common savings goal, but to work towards something as a couple (the same with these 7 financial money exercises for couples).

 Which will, ultimately, bring the two of you closer together.
 Will there be snags?
 Totally.
 But working through them with your closest partner is going to connect the two of you in a way you wouldn’t be otherwise.
 So, pick a savings goal challenge and get to savin’!